The End of the Tour: Critical response

-In his review for the New York Daily News, Joe Neumaier awarded the film five out of five stars, calling it "one of the best movies of the year ...
+In his review for the New York Daily News, Joe Neumaier awarded the film five out of five, calling it "one of the best movies of the year ...
 Director James Ponsoldt's smart, incisive and extraordinary drama is the kind of film that burrows into your head and leaves you illuminated about life and how to live it."
-Neumaier called Segel's work "an award-worthy performance."
+Neumaier called Segel's work "an award-worthy performance".
 In her review for the Los Angeles Times, Sheri Linden wrote "James Ponsoldt's magnificent The End of the Tour gives us two guys talking, and the effect is breathtaking ...
 They're played with a wrought and wary chemistry, synapses blazing, by Jason Segel and Jesse Eisenberg."

 In his review for Rolling Stone, Peter Travers called the film "riveting" and "mesmerizing", writing "As the details accumulate, so does the power of the film, an illuminating meditation on art and life ...
 That's what makes the movie, elevated by two extraordinary actors, an exhilarating gift."
-In her review for Slate, Dana Stevens called the film, "A movie of ideas that contains actual ideas," writing "I greatly enjoyed it."
+In her review for Slate, Dana Stevens called the film, "A movie of ideas that contains actual ideas", writing "I greatly enjoyed it."

 In his review for Cut Print Film, Josh Oakley awarded the film a perfect "10/10", calling it "one of the best films of the year", and stating "The End of the Tour presents, with ample evidence, Wallace as a figure who could never fill the holes of loneliness with the spackle of acclaim."
-In his review for the Chicago Sun-Times, Richard Roeper awarded the film four out of four stars, calling it "brilliant ... this is one of the best movies of the year."
+In his review for the Chicago Sun-Times, Richard Roeper awarded the film four out of four stars, calling it "brilliant ... this is one of the best movies of the year".

-In his review for the Minnesota Star Tribune, Colin Covert gave the film four out of four stars, writing, "Simply put, it is a masterwork."
+In his review for the Minnesota Star Tribune, Colin Covert gave the film four out of four, writing, "Simply put, it is a masterwork."

-Wallace's literary estate was not approached to participate in the film: it did not give permission — and ultimately opposed — the film.
+Wallace's literary estate was not approached to participate in the film: it did not give permission for — and ultimately opposed — the film.

+Many friends have also criticised the film.
+Glen Kelly in the Guardian describes it as ‘risible’.
+He links to other friends who object to the film and particularly what they see as the banal rendering of the complexity of David Foster Wallace.

+In The Awl Maria Bustillos objects to people objecting.
+She says, ’Any honest effort to discuss, to understand, and to build on the conversation Wallace’s work began should be honored by readers in the spirit of intellectual curiosity and open-heartedness he himself embodied in his short life.’
+She talks about Wallace's ‘candor and brotherliness’, perhaps replicating the banality his friends complain of.